Amik05/Reals/README.md

 ```
 reals/
 ├── app.py            # desktop GUI (PyQt5)
-├── main.py           # CLI entrypoint, --dry-run --count flags
+├── main.py           # CLI entrypoint
 ├── scraper.py        # Playwright browser automation
-├── ai_processor.py   # Vision API calls
+├── ai_processor.py   # Claude / Gemini vision
 ├── pdf_builder.py    # PDF layout and export
-├── .env.example      # copy to .env and add your API key
+├── .env.example
-├── requirements.txt
-└── .gitignore        # includes .env, session.json, screenshots/
+└── .gitignore
 ```

 ---

 ## Limitations

-- Video content is captured as a still frame + AI summary (you can't print a video)
+- Reels are captured as a still frame + AI summary — you can't print a video
-- Instagram's UI changes occasionally — selectors may need updating
+- Instagram's UI changes occasionally and may need selector updates
-- Intended for personal use.
-Running this at scale would violate Instagram's ToS
+- Intended for personal use — running at scale violates Instagram's ToS

 ---

 ## Why

-Average person spends 2+ hours a day on social media, much of it passively scrolling.
-Reals doesn't try to stop you from consuming your feed — it just moves it off your phone and onto paper.
+The average person spends 2+ hours a day scrolling.
+Reals doesn't stop you from consuming your feed — it just moves it off your phone and onto paper.

 Built at a hackathon in 4 hours.

 ---

-## License

-MIT
+MIT License